Operation Compass: Bardia

 The 6th Australian Division (Major General Iven Mackay) attacked the Italian XXIII Corps (Lieutenant-General [Generale di Corpo d'Armata] Annibale Bergonzoli) at Bardia from 3 to 5 January 1941, assisted by air support, naval gunfire and artillery.
 The 16th Australian Infantry Brigade attacked at dawn from the west, where the defences were known to be weak.
 Sappers blew gaps in the barbed wire with Bangalore torpedoes, then filled in and broke down the sides of the anti-tank ditch with picks and shovels.
 The Australian infantry and 23 Matilda II tanks of the 7th RTR, overran the Italian defences and took 8,000 prisoners.
 The 17th Australian Infantry Brigade exploited the breach made in the perimeter and pressed south, as far as a secondary line of defences known as the Switch Line.
 On the second day, the 16th Australian Infantry Brigade captured Bardia, cutting the fortress in two.
 Thousands of prisoners were taken and the remnants of the Italian garrison held only the northern and southernmost parts of the fortress.
 On the third day, the 19th Australian Infantry Brigade advanced south from Bardia, supported by artillery and the remaining six Matilda tanks.
 The 17th Australian Infantry Brigade attacked and the two brigades reduced the southern sector of the fortress.
 The Italian garrisons in the north surrendered to the 16th Australian Infantry Brigade and the 7th Support Group outside the fortress; about 25,000 prisoners were taken, along with 400 guns, 130 light and medium tanks and hundreds of motor vehicles.
 Italian casualties also included 1,703 killed and 3,740 men wounded.

 Capture of Tobruk

+On 6 January XIII corps surrounded Tobruk, defended by XXII Corps (Enrico Mannella).
+After blockading the fort for a fortnight, on the night of 20/21 January, British ships led by Terror (Captain Hector Waller), bombarded Tobruk.
+Further out, destroyers set a trap for San Giorgio in case it tried to break out but the ship was kept in the port.
+On the morning of 21 January between 5:00 a.m. and 7:00 a.m. the British artillery bombarded the town.
+At 7:00 a.m. the 2/3rd Australian Battalion attacked, quickly created a breach in the Italian defences and by the evening had captured half of Tobruk, On 22 January the naval command surrendered and by 4.00 p.m.
+Generale Vincenzo Della Mura the garrison commander had also surrendered after Mannella had been captured earlier in the day.